 In comparison with just paying the ticket right away is much more demanding and time-consuming.
 That is why most people decide to pay the fine and get it over with instead of trying to beat it.

-The DoNotPay app is time-efficient and highly practical as it takes just a couple of minutes to fight your parking ticket in any city in the USA for free.
+The DoNotPay app is time-efficient and highly practical as it takes just a couple of minutes to fight your parking ticket in any city in the USA.

 Can I beat infractions from private companies with DoNotPay?